syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/GettingStarted.md

 * Syncfusion.EJ.PdfViewer
 * Syncfusion.EJ.MVC

+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key "Syncfusion Licensing Overview") to know about registering Syncfusion license key in your ASP.NET MVC application to use our components.

 #### Add Scripts and Styles

 Find the scripts for the PDF viewer control and style sheets in any of the following locations: